BitBoxSwiss/bitbox-wallet-app/README.md

-# BitBox Wallet App
+# BitBox App

-This repo contains the source code for the BitBox Wallet App and related tools.
+This repo contains the source code for the BitBox App and related tools.

 ## Tech Stack